Why the name “Boneyard”?

 I want a 6 pack of RPM IPA.
 Like, I reaaaally want some.
 Where can I buy one?

 Ugh!
-Then where can I find your beer?
+I don’t live in Bend, where can I find your beer?

 We only distribute in Oregon and Washington.
 Your best bet is to check the website www.taplister.com or use the Untappd App to search for our beer in your area at local bars, restaurants, or bottle shops.